Stories making the Swiss Sunday papers

 Ice-visit

-Finally, SonntagsBlick carries a feature about an upcoming state visit by president Doris Leuthard to Greenland, on 8-9 August next.
+Finally, SonntagsBlick carries a feature about an upcoming state visit by President Doris Leuthard to Greenland, on 8-9 August next.

 “The president risks the ice,” the paper headlines, referring to a visit that is firmly anchored within Swiss climate policy.

-She will be visiting the research station Swiss Camp, her department explained – built over twenty years ago by the federal technology institute ETH Zurich on the West side of Greenland, in order to carry out research on climate change and the polar ice cap.
+She will be visiting the research station Swiss Camp, her department explained – built over twenty years ago by the federal technology institute ETH Zurich on the western side of Greenland, in order to carry out research on climate change and the polar ice cap.

 swissinfo.ch/agencies